borntofrappe/FreeCodeCamp-URL-Shortener/README.md

 The challenge becomes then how to store the URL as requested through the POST request, which is where **MongoDB** and **Mongoose**, alongside **mLab** come into play.

+### HTML

+In order to actually retrieve the values detailed in the form element, it is first necessary to update the structure of the form element.

+- wrap the input and button elements in a form;

+- include a `type` of `submit` for the button, triggering the method and the path detailed in the form;

+- add a `method` and `action` attribute for the form element.
+The first describes the method of the request (get, post), the second the path toward which the form will forward the viewer.

+- specify a `name` attribute in the input element.
+This will allow to later retrieve its value through the body parser dependency.

+  As in: `req.body.name`.

 ### mLab

 [mLab](https://mlab.com) is used to host the database storing the URLs for the application.
 Here's a few pointers to get up and running with the service: